 Steering: Steady Pull

-Caster: The caster angle is measured in degrees.
-It’s formed by a true vertical line and a line through the center of the vehicle's strut.
-It's the forward and backward tilt of the steering axis as seen from the side of the vehicle.
-If caster is not equal on both sides of the vehicle, it will pull to the side with the least amount or most negative caster.
+Caster: The caster angle is measured in degrees: formed by a true vertical line and a line through the center of the vehicle's strut.
+It's the forward and backward tilt of the steering axis, as seen from the side of the vehicle.
+If the caster is not equal on both sides of the vehicle, it will pull to the side with the least amount or most negative caster.
 Manufacturers use this adjustment to compensate for crowned roads.
-An out of specification caster angle is typically due to a broken or bent part, possibly caused by a collision.
+An out-of-specification caster angle is typically due to a broken or bent part, possibly a bent strut or control arm caused by a collision.
 Most vehicles have positive caster.
 Positive caster helps with stability and steering wheel return.

-Camber: The camber angle is the tilt of the tire inwards or outwards from the tires true vertical center line as viewed from the front of the vehicle.
-The vehicle will pull to the side with the most amount or positive camber.
-The camber angle is a tire wearing angle.
-In the illustration you can see how this angle can wear the tire on one side or the other, depending on whether it's angle is negative or positive.
-This is different from caster which is not a tire wear angle.
+Camber: The camber angle is the tilt of the tire inwards or outwards from the tire's true vertical centerline as viewed from the front of the vehicle.
+The vehicle will pull to the side with the most positive camber.
+The camber angle is a tire-wearing angle.
+In the illustration, you can see how this angle can wear the tire on one side or the other, depending on whether the angle is negative or positive.

 Tire Pressure: A vehicle's tire pressure can affect its ability to steer straight, fuel mileage, and wear.
 If tire air pressures are uneven across the front tires, the vehicle will pull to the side with the least pressure.
 The outside edges wear when tire pressure is low.
 Tires balloon and wear in the center when overinflated.